-During the programme, you will also have opportunities to experience and develop your skills in a primary care setting and engage with the local community.
-Research skill development and quality improvement skills are included in the programme to ensure an in-depth understanding of research and clinical governance.
+During the programme, you will also have opportunities to experience and develop your skills in a primary and secondary care setting and engage with the local community.
+Quality improvement projects are also included in the programme to ensure an in-depth understanding of clinical governance.